kishansagathiya/personal-site/content/posts/investing.md

 I am not sure how true this is, but it seems quite convincing to me.
 Instead of finding great rare companies that market has missed out and undervalued or are likely to disrupt things and give great returns, just pick companies that have strong business model, proven track records and is a well-oiled machine, which give you not great, but a decent return rather safely.

-I believe overtime this method would make more money.
+I believe over time this method would make more money.
 It's not about strokes of geniuses, but more about making fewer mistakes.

 ## You should spend time for investing
 A lot of people shy away from learning about investment and are hesitant of putting time into it.
-Overtime, investment could easily generate more wealth than salary, thus I find it quite justifiable to put more effort and time to make better investment decisions, learning and staying updated about what is happening in your portfolio companies.
+Over time, investment could easily generate more wealth than salary, thus I find it quite justifiable to put more effort and time to make better investment decisions, learning and staying updated about what is happening in your portfolio companies.